Best Teas For Acne June 18 2016, 0 Comments

 - Spearmint prevents the sebum found on the skin from going bad.
 When sebum is quickly oxidized, it hardens and clogs up the pores.

-- This is also known to prevent hormonal imbalance that is known to trigger acne breakouts.
+- This is also known to prevent a hormonal imbalance that is known to trigger acne breakouts.
 It stimulates the production of female sex hormones such as estrogen which are known to reduce acne breakouts.

 - When drank, spearmint does not also reduce the amount of total testosterone in the body, it produces far less side effects unlike other acne drugs used to reduce the levels of androgens in the body.